How to Use This Calculator

 What does a negative net income signify for a business?

-A negative net income, or a net loss, signifies that a business's total expenses, including COGS, operating costs, interest, and taxes, have exceeded its total revenue for a given period.
-This indicates unprofitability and, if persistent, can lead to financial distress, depletion of reserves, or even bankruptcy.
-It often triggers a need for cost reduction or revenue enhancement strategies.
+A negative net income, or a net loss, signifies that a business's total expenses have exceeded its total revenue for a given period.
+In the example above, -$10,000 net income means the business lost money despite strong gross margins, because operating expenses, interest, and taxes consumed more than revenue.
+This often triggers a need for cost reduction or revenue enhancement strategies.

 How does the expense ratio help evaluate business efficiency?